Endpoint Detection & Response

 Beyond Alert Triage

-- Tuning & Optimization: Continuous reduction of false positives
+- Tuning and optimization: Ongoing reduction of false positives

 Investigation Transparency